 For me, this thing runs buttery smooth 95% of the time but there are times when you notice a bit of lag.
 For example, I loaded a heavy, space themed screen saver which has planets and stars constantly moving across the home screens (and which also move when you scroll through your screens).

-By the way, when I talk about lag, I don’t mean it takes an age to scroll…there is perhaps a very slight, barely noticeable judder or two as you scroll.
-Or when you load apps, I am talking 1 to 2 seconds or less for an app to load as opposed to around just under 1 second…hardly worth writing home about.
+By the way, when I talk about lag, I don’t mean it takes an age to scroll.
+There is perhaps a very slight, barely noticeable judder or two as you scroll.
+Also, when you load apps.
+I am talking 1 to 2 seconds or less for an app to load as opposed to around just under 1 second.
+Hardly worth writing home about.
 (You can see in the video review below how quick the Galaxy Note 10.1 (2014) is).
 Maybe read the rest of this review as you wait for it to fully load).

-To be brutally honest, if a half to one second wait for an app to open ruins your day or makes you mad enough to make “hate” posts on forums or product reviews, then you need to make yourself some Chamomile tea, take a seat somewhere quiet and contemplate your life and stress levels.
+To be brutally honest, if a half to one second wait for an app to open ruins your day or makes you mad enough to make "hate" posts on forums or product reviews, then you need to:

 Being a photographer and videographer, when I was researching tablets for my work, excellent screen quality was high on my list of priorities to display my images, slideshows and videos at their best.

-I went to a local store to compare the Galaxy Note 10.1 (2014) to the iPad Air but unfortunately they didn’t have the 2014 Galaxy in stock at that time.
-They did however, have another Samsung Tab (the previous 10.1 I think) so I decided to compare those instead knowing (hoping) that the Note 10.1 2014 would be even better).
+I went to a local store to compare the Galaxy Note 10.1 (2014) to the iPad Air.
+Unfortunately they didn’t have the 2014 Galaxy in stock at that time.
+They did however, have another Samsung Tab...the previous 10.1 I think).
+I decided to compare those instead knowing (hoping) that the Note 10.1 2014 would be even better.

 Even though I was looking at an older version of the Galaxy, I loved how it felt, I loved how fluid it was and I prefer the 16:10 layout as opposed to the 4:3 layout of the iPad.
 But that is just personal preference.